 Environmental Health continue to monitor at 14 passive diffusion tube sites that have shown sustained compliance.
-The 2020 report discussed the possibility of changing or expanding monitoring locations throughout Dumfries and Galloway to maximise available resources.
-Dumfries and Galloway Council in 2021 retained the locations of the existing diffusion tube monitoring sites as sites with higher potential NO2 exposures were not identified.
+Dumfries and Galloway Council in 2022 retained the locations of the existing diffusion tube monitoring sites as sites with higher potential NO2 exposures were not identified to warrant removal.